Bambukin/notepad/README.md

 # Sample Notepad

 ___
-It's a sample notepad with console interface, that can store your memos, tasks and links in .txt files.
+It's a sample notepad with console interface, that can create your memos, tasks and links in .txt files.

 ### App description:
 To use it you need to save this app `git@github.com:Bambukin/notepad.git`